Updated: Aug 30, 2022

 In preparation for Rosh Chodesh Elul, I am deviating from my usual blogging style to share something a bit more personal.
-The following is adapted from a letter I wrote my son a year ago as he went off to study in Yeshiva in Israel.
+The following is adapted from a letter I wrote my son years ago when he went off to study in Yeshiva in Israel.
 At the time, it was just between me and him.
-But a year later, I've removed the parts that were privately for him, and adapted the sentiments for use by any parents who may feel the same way, and want to share or adapt these words for their own launching progeny:
+But now I've removed the parts that were privately for him, and adapted the sentiments for use by any parents who may feel the same way, and want to share or adapt these words for their own launching progeny:

 To My Dear 18 Year Old Yeshiva Child,

 As you get ready to board the plane to Israel, there are a few thoughts I want to share with you.

 It has been a pleasure, a joy, and a privilege having you as a child.
 But now you’re no longer a child, you are really a man.
 As you know, it’s with a potpourri of mixed feelings that we’re sending you off.